What Is Data Transformation? Uses of Data Transformation in Analytics

 - Stage 1 – Understanding and mapping the data:

-This is the first stage of data transformation, where you will identify the sources of your data.
-Once the data sources are identified, the next step is to determine the kind of structure each data source has, and what type of data transformation will be required to integrate them.
-You can connect your data sources based on the kind of information they contain, or how the information of one source is related to another.
+The first stage of data transformation involves the identification of the data sources.
+Once each data source is identified, the next step is to determine their structure and what type of data transformation will be required to integrate them.
+You can connect your data sources based on the kind of information they contain or how the information of one source is related to another.

-After combining all your data, the next step you need to perform is data mapping, in which you will define how the fields of all data sources are connected, and the kind of transformation they require.
+After combining all your data, the next step is data mapping, in which you will define how the fields of all data sources are connected and the kind of transformation they require.